yoeunes/regex-parser/docs/tutorial/README.md

-# Complete Regex Tutorial (RegexParser Edition)
+# Regex Tutorial (RegexParser Edition)

-> **No prior regex experience required!** This tutorial takes you from "what's a pattern?" to mastering PCRE regular expressions.
->
-> We will use RegexParser CLI and API throughout, so you learn regex and the parser at the same time.
+This tutorial takes you from your first pattern to PCRE features used in production.
+It uses the RegexParser CLI and API throughout, so you learn regex and the parser at the same time.

 ## What You'll Learn